Snuggan/pax2/documentation/pdal-remove_overlap.md

 # pdal module remove_overlap

-Removes overlap created by multiple flights by only accepting points with the same source id as the pixel's source id.
+Removes overlap created by multiple flights by – per pixel – only accepting points with the same source id as the point in the pixel with the smallest scan angle.
+The idea is to retain only the points from the flight that is most straight above the pixel.
-The pixel's source id is the source id of the point with the smallest scan angle within the pixel (so different pixels might have different source id).

 Execute `pdal --options filters.remove_overlap` for a list of available parameters and metrics.

+Using this filter on photogrammetry files does not make much sense...

 ## Parameters

 **`overlap_resolution`**
-The pixel size.
-The filter removes overlap by only accepting points with the same source id as the pixel's source id.
-The pixel's source id is the source id of the point with the smallest scan angle in the pixel (so different pixels might have different source id).
-You probably do not want use this filter on photogrammetry files.
+The pixel size used.

 ## Example